Portfolio Security & Access

 • Only users with the System Administrator security role can manage business units and security roles in the BrightWork 365 environment.

-• Customers that wish their custom tables to be included in the Project move Program and Program move Portfolio flows will need to request assistance from their Customer Success Partner to update the child flows in their custom solution.
+• Customers that want their custom tables to be included in the Project move Program and Program move Portfolio flows will need to request assistance from their Customer Success Partner to update the child flows in their custom solution.

 Business Units